Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Introduction

 Integrating physics in an autoencoder was first proposed by \cite{aragon2020self}.
-They used a fully physical model inplace the decoder to inverse a 2D exponential light galaxy profile model. \cite{takeishi2021physics} generalized the work of \cite{aragon2020self} by developing a mathematical formalism introduced as physics-integrated VAEs.
-Physics-integrated VAEs ($\phi$-VAE) complement an imperfect physical model with a machine learning model in the decoder of a VAE.
-To have a consistent use of physics despite the high representation power of machine learning models, they employ a regularization strategy that is central to their contribution.
-In contrast, p$^3$VAE integrates a \textbf{p}erfect \textbf{p}hysics model that \textbf{p}artially captures the factors of variations.
+They used a fully physical model inplace the decoder to inverse a 2D exponential light galaxy profile model.
+In the same spirit, \cite{zerah2024physics} substituted the decoder of a VAE by a radiative transfer model.
+In \cite{takeishi2021physics}, Takeishi and Kalousis generalized the work of \cite{aragon2020self} by developing a mathematical formalism introduced as physics-integrated VAEs ($\phi$-VAE). $\phi$-VAEs complement an incomplete physical model with a machine learning model in the decoder of a VAE. $\phi$-VAEs can be seen as a "VAE variant" of \cite{yin2021augmenting} that complements incomplete physical dynamics described by an ordinary differential equation with a neural network.
+To have a consistent use of physics despite the high representational power of machine learning models, $\phi$-VAEs employ a regularization strategy that is central to their contribution.
+Their regularization heavily relies on the capacity of the physics model to reconstruct, by itself, the data from a subset of the latent space.
+In contrast, our model, p$^3$VAE, tackles problems for which prior physical knowledge only describes how environmental latent factors of variation alter the data.
+To that extent, physics is integrated in a different way into the decoder.
+In order to strike a balance between the physics part and the machine learning part, we introduce a new semi-supervised training algorithm that grounds a subset of the latent space to physical variables.
+The main contributions of the paper are as follows: